Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models

+and a corresponding enhancement over using $2N$ unentangled particles $2 N (\Delta \phi)^2$.
+As the state gets squeezed the variance decreases exponentially, however, at the same time the polarised spin component is reduced decreasing the sensitivity.
+Using the two-mode squeezing prediction for the variance and number of excitations the optimal scaled sensitivity is $27/(8 N)$ showing Heisenberg limited scaling \cite{supplemental}.

-As the system enters the collective phase the amount of generated squeezing is expected to scale with system size, i.e., Var$[\mathcal{O^-}]_{min}/N \sim 1/N^{\nu}$, where $\nu=0$ corresponds to the standard quantum limit, any faster scaling ($\nu>0$) corresponds to an improvement due to entanglement, and $\nu=1$ corresponds to the best possible Heisenberg limit.
-The inset of Fig. \ref{fig:fig4} shows the time evolution of the variance for a range of different system sizes showing a decrease of the minimal variance for larger systems.
-In the main panel of Fig. \ref{fig:fig4} we analyze the resulting scaling of the minimal variance of the squeezed quadrature with system size for both the staggered z-field (open symbols) and the Floquet-engineered model (filled symbols) for different power-law exponents $\alpha$.
+The inset of Fig.~\ref{fig:fig4} shows the time evolution of the scaled sensitivity for a range of different system sizes, demonstrating super-linear sensitivity gains beyond the standard quantum limit.
+In the main panel of Fig.~\ref{fig:fig4} we analyze the scaling of the optimal sensitivity with system size for both the staggered z-field (open symbols) and the Floquet-engineered model (filled symbols) for different power-law exponents $\alpha$.
 Notably, for large layer-spacings all power-law exponents collapse onto the same scaling.
-However, we observe two distinct scaling behaviours for the different models, the staggered field model shows $1/\sqrt{N}$ scaling, whereas the Floquet-engineered model achieves the optimal Heisenberg limit of $1/N$ scaling.
-Thus, using Floquet-engineered interactions provides a significant improvement in sensitivity for all system sizes, and in fact, achieves the best possible scaling.
+However, we observe two distinct scaling behaviours: the staggered field model shows $1/\sqrt{N}$ scaling, whereas the Floquet-engineered model achieves the optimal Heisenberg limit of $1/N$ scaling.
+Thus, using Floquet-engineered interactions provides a significant improvement in sensitivity for all system sizes and achieves the best possible scaling.

-{\it Non-unit filling.---} Finally, we note that our results are robust to non-unit filling of the lattice layers.
-Even for dipolar interactions and as low as $10\%$ average filling, we still observe robust entanglement generation (see supplementary information \cite{supplemental}), albeit at reduced levels compared to fully-filled lattices.
-This makes our predictions directly relevant to realizations in optical lattice and tweezer setups, even if operating at low and moderate filling fractions \cite{Christakis2023,holland2023demand,bao2023,Moses2015}.